AnaMuraya/custom-npm-package/README.md

 # demo-react-npm-module

-## How to create a custom NPM Module with React Components?
+## How to create a custom NPM Module with React Components

 This repo is aimed to describe the process of creating a custom NPM package/module with React.JS components.

 It will guide you through the steps of setting up your development environment, writing and exporting your components, and publishing your package to the NPM registry.

 ## Installation